Lansharkza/jtech-grid-control/README.md

 ## Requirements

-- A TeltoCharge EVC Series charger (other OCPP 1.6J chargers may work but are untested).
+- A TeltoCharge EVC Series charger or generic OCPP charger.
 - This is a fully OCPP 1.6 compliant webapp, so other OCPP chargers should work.
 - Docker, or Docker + Container Manager on a Synology NAS.
 - The charger and the host on the same LAN.